-Section 3 - Grievances/Office of Equity and Inclusion.
-Members may grieve discrimination or harassment through the grievance procedure outlined in this Agreement or through the Office of Equity and Inclusion but not both.
+Section 3 - Grievances/University Policy on Discrimination and Harassment Based on Protected Class.
+Members may grieve discrimination or harassment through the grievance procedure outlined in this Agreement or through the University Policy on Discrimination and Harassment Based on Protected Class (University Policy 8001) but not both.
 Filing a grievance under either procedure precludes filing under the provisions of the other.